FASHI: A search for extragalactic OH megamasers with FAST: Detection Results and Analysis

-This source has been observed by the Arecibo OHM surveys \citep{Darling2000,Darling2006}, but they do not have sufficient sensitivity to see the OH emission line.
-In the FASHI survey we detected the OHM emission line with a peak flux density of $4.38\pm1.15$\,mJy, and the SNR is only about 3.
+\textbf{IRAS\,14202+2615} This source has been observed by the Arecibo OHM surveys \citep{Darling2000,Darling2006}, but without sufficient sensitivity to see the OH emission line.
+In the FASHI survey we detected the OHM emission line with a peak flux density of $4.38\pm1.15$\,mJy, at a SNR of only about 3 (see Figure\,\ref{Fig:IRAS-Continued}).
 The optical redshift from \citet{Saunders2000} is in good agreement with the OH line measured by FAST, while the spatially projected coordinate offset is $\sim$2.0$'$.
 The optical RGB image shows two close nuclei, one of which has a visible tidal tail.
-This probably indicates a merging system.
+This morphology probably indicates a merging system.